While it’s only become a more popular buzzword in the past decade, the concept of emotional intelligence skills has been around for at least 25 years.

 4. Managing Emotions

-Debbie just came back from vacation.
+Angie just returned from vacation.
 She was feeling peaceful and content.
-How well would each action preserve her mood?
+On a scale of one to five, how well would each action preserve her mood?

 Action 1: She started to make a list of things at home that she needed to do.